-In Year 11, 2020, Hale School will offer 41 courses, 38 of which are WACE courses, accredited by the School Curriculum and Standards Authority (SCSA).
+In Year 11, 2023, Hale School will offer 42 WACE courses, accredited by the School Curriculum and Standards Authority (SCSA).
 Accredited courses are those which have a syllabus set and moderated by the SCSA.
-25 are Australian Tertiary Admission Rank (ATAR) courses, 13 are General courses.
-In addition, 3 Australian Qualification Framework (AQF) Certificate II courses will be offered.
+27 are Australian Tertiary Admission Rank (ATAR) courses, 15 are General courses,